Anno 1701: Gameplay

 Players can trade with other opponents settling under the Queen's name, or with foreign cultures.
 All foreign cultures are on small or medium islands, and cannot leave their island.
 Liang Wu and his Asians are found on islands in the north of the island world.
 They trade the colonial good Jade, and purchase food.
 Poxacoatl and his Aztecs live on islands in the southern zone, are few in number and believe in the infinite power of the gods.
 They trade the colonial goods Talismans, and purchase cloth and horses.
 Amin Sahir and his Indians have a small settlement on one of the islands in the southern end of the island world.
 Their Indian Ivory is a desirable colonial good.
 Tetonka and his Iroquois are situated in a dense forest on one of the islands in the northern zone of the island world.
 The Iroquois trade furs, and purchase tobacco products and weapons.
 Ramirez and his Pirates take refuge in expertly concealed hideouts in the southern zone of the island world.
 Due to their aggressive nature they take rich rewards from raids, therefore they can offer all colonial goods.

 The Free Trader, a neutral merchant who sails his fleet around the world to trade, can offer players opportunities to assist him in matters.
 The assignments are optional, but the reward is immense, and sometimes crucial to financial success.
 In some assignments, players have to deliver select goods, while in others, players have to destroy ships.
 Traveling dignitaries can now visit your city and enhance the quality and power of a player's empire.
 For example, when the smith arrives, he replenishes tool supplies.
 The entertainers can brighten the moods of the populace, leading to increased tax revenue.
 Guests of honor come at random times during each social stage of the game, and can also be called to visit once the senate is unlocked.

+All buildings, ships and troops cause running costs.
+To achieve a positive economic balance, the player is essentially open to two options.
+The main source of income is taxes.
 Unlike the previous game in the series, the players can choose how much to tax their people.
 Low taxes are required for a social upgrade and please the people, while higher taxes lead to revolt and a lower population.
 The new goods available include chocolate, perfume, and colonial goods (Ivory, Jade, Talismans, Furs).
 Also, goods can now be purchased in a village center, instead of at individual stands that had to be built individually in previous Anno games.